TRAVEL

 By carParking on Richmond Hill on a Sunday is restricted and often congested.
 Please use the public car parks available in the town centre.

-——Proceeds from the day will be donated to 2 local charities doing excellent work in our community:
+CHARITY ——Proceeds from the day will be donated to local charities and projects doing excellent work in our community.

 By busThe 371 bus (towards Kingston) goes directly from outside the railway station to St Matthias Church, the central point of Richmond Hill Open Gardens.Please see www.tfl.gov.uk for bus routes from Kew, Kingston, Sheen, Twickenham and surrounding areas